On foot, by raft and with a dog, a journey to reach the US

 Gilberto and his dog have crossed the dangerous jungle of Darién, between Colombia and Panama, on foot.
 Then Costa Rica, Nicaragua, Honduras and Guatemala until reaching Mexico.

-The United States, its final destination, is about to lift Title 42, a decree approved in 2020 during the Donald Trump administration that allows migrants detained upon entering the country to be immediately expelled due to the pandemic.
+The United States, its final destination, is regarding to lift Title 42, a decree approved in 2020 during the Donald Trump administration that allows migrants detained upon entering the country to be immediately expelled due to the pandemic.

 The government’s decision to Joe Biden of lifting Title 42 generates a large flow of migrants seeking employment and fleeing poverty and violence.